Ugness/ReDi_discrete/text/README.md

 We used H100 4 gpus for training and inference.

+Single rectification iteration takes 3 hours on our machine.

 ## Usage

 To get started with this project, follow these steps: